-On October 1, 2015, Bombardier announced that it closed the sale of its Military Aviation Training activities to CAE Inc. for a total consideration of Cdn \$20 million (then \$15 million).
+On October 1, 2015, Bombardier announced that it closed the sale of its Military Aviation Training activities to CAE Inc. ("CAE") for a total consideration of Cdn \$20 million (then \$15 million).

-On October 2, 2015, Commercial Aircraft announced that it welcomed Dublin-based CityJet to the CRJ Series family of aircraft operators following confirmation that it will operate CRJ900 aircraft in the network of Sweden's Scandinavian Airlines (SAS).
-CityJet will acquire the aircraft from a customer that signed a firm purchase agreement for eight CRJ900 aircraft and took options on an additional six.
-The customer requested to remain unidentified.
-Based on the list price of the CRJ900 aircraft at that time, the firm agreement signed by Bombardier and its customer was valued at \$369 million.
-The value could increase to \$651 million if all options are exercised.
+On October 2, 2015, Commercial Aircraft announced that it welcomed Dublin-based CityJet to the CRJ Series family of aircraft operators following confirmation that it would operate CRJ900 aircraft in the network of Sweden's Scandinavian Airlines (SAS).
+CityJet was to acquire the aircraft from a customer that signed a firm purchase agreement with Bombardier for eight CRJ900 aircraft and took options on an additional six.
+The customer requested to remain unidentified at that time.
+Based on the list price of the CRJ900 aircraft at that time, the firm agreement was valued at \$369 million.
+On April 25, 2016, Commercial Aircraft announced that the unidentified customer was Trident Jet (Jersey) Limited.
+Additionally, Commercial Aircraft announced that Trident Jet (Jersey) Limited exercised four of its options.
+Based on the list price of the CRJ900 aircraft at that time, the value of the four exercised options was approximately \$183.9 million.